space-wizards/docs/src/en/space-station-14/chat.md

 |Is part of living hivemind	| Have HivemindComponent, and there is at least one HivemindComponent with 'IsMain'=true value with same HivemindId as author| same as for producer |
 |Is dead				| Have GhostHearingComponent | Dead chat only for admin or dead people|

+All of conditions could be summarized as acyclic graph of checks, Composite pattern if you like, that will look pretty much the same way as construction system conditions - look at Content.Shared.Construction.***IGraphCondition*** and types, implementing it.
+Most of checks would be simple checking if entity have components, or something simple yet custom - if certain component have expected value of property.

 Then, in chat pipeline there should be parts which mutate message text in some cases - **chat message mutators**.

 | Mutator				| Examples |